Morebec/gorman/README.md

 Gorman is a lightweight Go package for managing and monitoring the execution of goroutines.

-- It provides two core concepts:
+It provides two core concepts:
-- `Goroutine`: Which is a struct wrapping a goroutine and allowing to control its execution using Start/Stop semantics.
+- `Goroutine`: Struct wrapping a goroutine and allowing to control its execution using Start/Stop semantics.
-- `Manager`: Which allows controlling multiple `Goroutines` at once.
+- `Manager`: Allows controlling multiple `Goroutines` at once and managing their lifecycle as a group.

 The `Manager` can be helpful to create Goroutine supervisors with a HTTP or CLI implementation to start and stop specific Goroutines.